MicrosoftDocs/mixed-reality/mrtk-unity/features/ux-building-blocks/sliders.md

 **Thumb Root** The gameobject that contains the slider thumb.

+**Snap To Position** Whether or not this slider snaps to the designated position on the slider

+**Is Touchable** Whether or not this slider is controllable via touch events

+**Thumb Collider** The collider that controls the slider thumb

+**Touchable Collider** The area of the slider that can be touched or selected when Snap To Position is true.

 **Slider Value** The value of the slider.

+**Use Slider Step Divisions** Controls whether this slider is increments in steps or continuously.

+**Slider Step Divisions** Number of subdivisions the slider is split into when Use Slider Step Divisions is enabled.

 **Track Visuals** The gameobject that contains the desired track visuals that goes along the slider.